lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 At this point Activity Aware IDS receives a denial log, converts it into a friendly format, and then sends it to your Slack Channel.
 Once the message arrives, you will see that there are strange “Access Denied” messages associated with Mr. X.
 <br>Good administrators will call the user causing that message and find he wasn't performing the actions.
 Time to replace his credentials.

-In the above Mr. Z was blocked from performing actions due to the least privilege principle.
-Although this is a common recommendation regarding security, it can be difficult in finding the exact set of permissions that a User or Role should have.
+Mr. Z was blocked from performing actions due to the least privilege principle.
+Although this is a common recommendation in security, it can be difficult in finding the exact set of permissions that a User or Role should have.
 Activity Aware IDS can also assist with this.

 You are deploying a new service, and you want to give it permissions following the least privilege.
 The easiest place to start is to create a role with no permissions.
 Let's assume the system needs to send logs to CloudWatch Logs (this is a requirement for AWS Lambda).
 When the system attempts to create a new Log Group, it will get denied, because the role has no permissions.
 This denial will get logged to CloudTrail.
 Activity Aware IDS for AWS will send the denial to your Slack, where you can see the action being attempted, the Role attempting to perform the action, and the arn of the specific resource it’s trying to perform the action on.